Steve Ballmer: Retirement

-Ballmer hosted his last company meeting in September 2013, and stepped down from the company's board of directors, in August 2014.
+Ballmer hosted his last company meeting in September 2013, and stepped down from the company's board of directors in August 2014.

 On December 24, 2014, the Seattle Times reported that the IRS sued Ballmer, Craig Mundie, Jeff Raikes, Jim Allchin, Orlando Ayala and David Guenther in an effort to compel them to testify in Microsoft's corporate tax audit.
-The IRS has been looking into how Microsoft and other companies deal with transfer pricing.
+The IRS had been looking into how Microsoft and other companies deal with transfer pricing.

+In December 2023, CNN estimated that Ballmer was set to collect $1 billion in dividends from his ongoing ownership of Microsoft stock, after the company announced an increase in its dividend to $3 per share.

 Other positions

-Ballmer served as director of Accenture Ltd. and a general partner of Accenture SCA from 2001 to 2006.
+Ballmer was a director of Accenture and a general partner of Accenture SCA from 2001 to 2006.
+Details about his remuneration in these positions remain undisclosed.

 On competing companies and software

 Apple

-In 2007, Ballmer said "There's no chance that the [Apple] iPhone is going to get any significant market share.
+In 2007, Ballmer said, "There's no chance that the iPhone is going to get any significant market share.
 No chance."

 Speaking at a conference in NYC in 2009, Ballmer criticized Apple's pricing, saying, "Now I think the tide has turned back the other direction (against Apple).
 The economy is helpful.
 Paying an extra $500 for a computer in this environment—same piece of hardware—paying $500 more to get a logo on it?
 I think that's a more challenging proposition for the average person than it used to be."